 It is crucial to include a Wait action immediately after the step that sends the web form’s generated URL to the user.
 This ensures the workflow pauses and waits for the user’s response before continuing with subsequent steps or completing the workflow execution.
 If a Wait step is not added, the steps designed to handle the user’s response to the web form will fail, as the workflow will proceed without waiting for the necessary input.

-Build out the rest of your workflow.
+Build out the rest of your workflow

 The Interactive Web Form capability empowers you to design and build user-driven workflows involving multiple user interactions that are interdependent.
 By enabling interactive web forms that adapt based on user input, this feature facilitates seamless data collection and decision-making processes.
 It is ideal for scenarios where user inputs drive subsequent steps in the workflow, allowing for flexible and efficient management of complex workflows.